ZiwenLi0325/EE399/hw3/README.md

 # III.
 Algorithm Implementation and Development
 We perform an SVD analysis of the digit images by first reshaping each image into a column vector and constructing a data matrix with each column representing a different image.
 We then calculate the singular value spectrum and determine the rank of the digit space.
 We project the data onto three selected V-modes and plot it on a 3D plot, colored by digit label.
-1.
+## 1. SVD
 In the SVD (singular value decomposition) analysis, the matrix X can be decomposed into three matrices: U, Σ, and V.
 ```
 U, S, Vt = np.linalg.svd(X)
 ```

+## 2. Spectrum
-2. In this task, we want the singular value spectrum and check how many modes are necessary for good image reconstruction.
+In this task, we want the singular value spectrum and check how many modes are necessary for good image reconstruction.
 We can do this by calculating the rank of the matrix to check the non-zero singular values
 ```
 np.linalg.matrix_rank(X)
 ```

+## 3. Interpretation
-3.U is an orthogonal matrix whose columns represent the eigenvectors of XX^T. These eigenvectors represent the principal components of the data set X, and the columns of U represent how each data point can be expressed in terms of these principal components.
+U is an orthogonal matrix whose columns represent the eigenvectors of XX^T. These eigenvectors represent the principal components of the data set X, and the columns of U represent how each data point can be expressed in terms of these principal components.
 Thus, U can be thought of as a new coordinate system for the data set.

 Σ is a diagonal matrix that contains the singular values of X. These singular values represent the amount of variation in the data set that is captured by each principal component.
 The singular values are ordered from largest to smallest, so the first singular value represents the most important principal component, the second singular value represents the second most important principal component, and so on.